-After you insert the background music, it will be displayed with an up and down in the background music track (envelope).
+After you have inserted the background music, it is displayed with an up and down in the Background music track (envelope).

 If you want the change of your images to match the music, there is a special tool.
-You can create a grid yourself in Timeline.
+You can create a grid yourself in the Timeline.
 You will learn how to do this in the following.

-1 Create timeline markers
+1 Create Timeline markers

-Hold down SHIFT and click on the Timeline (see picture below).
+Hold down SHIFT and click on the scale in the Timeline (see picture below).
 A red line will appear that you can move while holding down the mouse button.
-The line goes across your inserted objects and the background music track, so you can use the music's envelope, for example, as a guide when placing the line.
+The line goes across your inserted objects and the Background music track, so you can use the music's envelope as a guide when placing the line, for example.